duniter/duniter/doc/HDC.md

 `MembersChanges` | contains a list of members joining or leaving the community.
 A joining member has a line starting with `+` and a leaving one with `-`. | **Required**
 `VotersRoot` | is the root hash of a Merkle tree listing the current voters of the whole community.
 It is a checksum mecanism.
 Note that `VotersChanges` are included in the Merkle. | **Required**
 `VotersCount` | is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree. | **Required**
 `VotersChanges` | contains a list of members whose voting state change.
 A new voting member has a line starting with `+` and a no more voting one with `-`.
-Members who voted previous amendment and voted this one is not considered a change, thus does not appear in this list. | **Required**
+Members who voted ante previous amendment and voted previous is not considered a change, thus does not appear in this list. | **Required**

 ### Validity